Consignment sales event franchise offers low investment and a potentially high return

 In a need-based market with a built-in demographic of millions, there is bound to be significant competition.
 However, we offer something other children’s consignment sales franchise systems don’t, and it’s what our customers value most—child safety.

 Every year hundreds of children’s items are recalled due to being unsafe.
-While our competition passes the full responsibility of keeping their customers’ children safe on to their franchise owners, Just Between Friends is the only brand that employs a full-time product safety and recall specialist.
+While our competition passes the full responsibility of keeping their customers’ children safe on to their franchise owners, Just Between Friends is the only brand that employs a product safety and recall specialist.

 “A good example as to why product safety is important would be if a woman is expecting a baby, she is going to try and get everything she needs,” Kami says.
-“If this woman needs a car seat, she may go to a consignment sale, or she may check on Craigslist to save money.
+“If this woman needs a car seat, she may go to a consignment sale, or she may check on Facebook Marketplace to save money.
 She will not know that the items are safe.
 We appeal to our customers because they know when they attend a Just Between Friends sales event, everything on sale is safe for them to buy for their children.”

 Kami is especially active in training franchisees and their team members about children’s recalls and safety practices and is available to franchisees during their events to answer questions.
 She is a valuable asset to our franchise system, not only because no other brand can offer our expertise, but because without a product and recall specialist on staff to monitor what items are being sold, no other brand in the secondhand pop-up consignment marketplace can claim that the items being sold are safe to purchase.
-Our franchise owners and our growing base of customers around the nation know that when they enter in one of our sales events, they are buying and selling items that are safe for them to take home.
+Our franchise owners and our growing base of customers around the nation know that when they participate in one of our sales events, they are buying and selling items that are safe for them to take home.